James Outman Preview, Player Props: Dodgers vs. Red Sox

 James Outman At The Plate

+- In 26.3% of his games this year, Outman has driven in at least one run.
+In 13 of those games (11.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 49 of 117 games this year, and more than once 15 times.
+- He has scored in 41.5% of his games this season, with more than one run scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.